sebma-github/DNA-methylation---Charr/README.md

 ## I. Get methylation data from raw RRBS reads:
 #### Assessment of C-T SNPs from whole genome data:
 We used whole genome sequencing data from 8 individuals (1 male and 1 female for each morph) to call for C-T SNPs.
-The output is **mergedCT.vcf**.
+The list of 4 659 191 SNPs is **mergedCT.vcf**.

 #### Mask genome with these SNPs
 Download Salvelinus sp. genome in fasta format from https://www.ncbi.nlm.nih.gov/assembly/GCF_002910315.2/
-"mask genome for SNPs with bedtools maskfasta function" -> add this to script
-"index genome with bismark_genome_preparation"  -> ditto
-see **maskgenomeandindex.sh**
+Use the **maskgenomeandindex.sh**  to mask the genome with the SNPs and index it with Bismark.

 #### Trim and merge reads from RRBS Illumina sequencing and align them to the masked genome to get methylation coverage files:
 See **getmethylcoverage.sh**, use **PhiX.fasta** and **adapters.fasta**.

 ### Use MethylKit to further filter the coverage files in order to keep only CpGs that have >10X coverage in every one of the 48 samples.
-See **xxxxxxx.R**
+See **BentvsLimn.R**
-The output is:
+The output is: **methmin1_48samples.csv**

-This file was used for most methylation analyses: whether they be PCA or glm based.
+This csv file is used for most methylation analyses: whether they be PCA or glm based.

 ## II.
 Analyse methylation data at single CpG sites:
-A number of analyses were done on this methylation data ( **xxxxxxxx**) in order to identify methylation differences.
+A number of analyses were done on this methylation data (**methmin1_48samples.csv**) in order to identify methylation differences.

 #### PCA

-### GLM
+#### GLM
+#### Compare PCA and GLM results

 ## III.
 Analyse methylation data at the region level